Click tabs for more information

 - Jungle boat expedition

 - Friends Across Borders Meeting (pen pals)

 Even though Manuel Antonio is the smallest park in Costa Rica, it has the most extraordinary landscape with volcanic sand beaches and large rock formations.
 But the best seats for exploring this region are not on land – your family will zip line through the rain forest treetops for a bird’s-eye view you’ll never forget.

 - Kids Saving the Rainforest (zip line alternative)

 - Explore Manuel Antonio National Park

 - Optional surf lessons

-We'll head towards San Jose, stopping in the lively beach town of Jaco.
+We'll head towards San Jose, stopping at the beach on the way.
 Soak in the beautiful surroundings and enjoy the final day in Costa Rica.